Roger Clarke's Web-Site

 Access Control: [ The limitation of ] information system access to authorized users, processes acting on behalf of authorized users, or devices (including other information systems) and to the types of transactions and functions that authorized users are permitted to exercise ...
 We can view access control as the central element of computer security ...
 (Stallings & Brown 2015, pp. 26, 114)

-In relation to the notion of what it is that a user is entitled to do, many terms are applied by in somewhat inconsistent and overlapping ways.
+In relation to the notion of what it is that a user is entitled to do, many terms are used in somewhat inconsistent and overlapping ways.
 In particular, IETF uses '[an] authorization'; NIST uses 'privilege' and '[an] authorization'; and ISO uses four terms as synonyms: "privilege [aka] access right [aka] permission mean [an] authorization to a subject to access a resource" (ISO/IEC 29146 2024).
-In this article, with the intention of overcoming the resulting confustions, the term Permission is used to refer to a declaration of allowed Actions on a particular IS Resource by a particular Actor.
-This approach is once again consistent with the approach of the leading textbook:
+In this article, to overcome the resulting confusion, the term Permission is used to refer to a declaration of allowed Actions on a particular IS Resource by a particular Actor.
+This approach is consistent with the approach of the leading textbook quoted above:

 Table 1: Equivalent Terms